locationtech/geomesa/docs/user/commandline_tools.rst

 ~~~~~~~~~~~~

 Displays the bounds of your data for different attributes.
 You can use pre-calculated stats for a quick
-estimation, or get the definitive result by querying the data set using the '--exact' flag.
+estimation, or get the definitive result by querying the data set using the '--no-cache' flag.

 Example usage::